-As the flagship fundraising effort of the Indian River County Sheriff’s Office, our annual BBQ has supported the programs and services offered by the Florida Sheriffs Youth Ranches since 1994.
+One of the Indian River County Sheriff’s Office largest fundraising efforts is its partnership with Florida Sheriffs Youth Ranches.
+Two of the largest fundraising events with IRCSO are the Annual BBQ and the Annual Clay Shoot event.
+The fundraising efforts have supported the programs and services offered by the Florida Sheriffs Youth Ranches since 1994.
 Founded in 1957, The Florida Sheriffs Youth Ranches has been improving the lives of at-risk children through its seven Florida locations and comprehensive programs.
 The Sheriffs Youth Ranches is credited with helping more than 165,000 children and families in Florida.
-Donations can be made all year long towards the Florida Sheriff’s Youth Ranches through the IRCSO Annual BBQ name ensuring the funds go towards the youth of Indian River County.
+Donations can be made all year long towards the Florida Sheriffs Youth Ranches through IRCSO, which ensures that the funds go towards the youth of Indian River County.

 Shop with a Cop